JustSift/ReSift/docs/introduction/what-is-resift.md

 - 💾 Framework for storing and retrieving responses from data requests
 - 📬 Monitoring and updating the status of inflight requests
 - 🔌 Pluggable via custom "fetch services"
+- 🌐 Universal — Share code amongst your apps.
+Works with React Native!
 - 🎣 Hooks API
 - ⚛️ Optional Redux integration with Redux dev tools support